-2 Classified in Level 1 as the measurement inputs are derived from observable, unadjusted quoted prices in active markets for identical assets.
+&lt;sup>2 Classified in Level 1 as the measurement inputs are derived from observable, unadjusted quoted prices in active markets for identical assets.

-3 Classified in Level 2 as the significant measurement inputs used in the valuation models are indirectly observable in active markets (derived from prices).
+&lt;sup>3 Classified in Level 2 as the significant measurement inputs used in the valuation models are indirectly observable in active markets (derived from prices).

-Notes to the Consolidated Financial Statements Years ended March 31, 2021 and 2020 (Tabular amounts expressed in thousands of Canadian dollars)
+Notes to the Consolidated Financial Statements Years ended March 31, 2022 and 2021 (Tabular amounts expressed in thousands of Canadian dollars)